normal-crayon/nfter/README.md

 Contracts to be found in src/components/contracts Implemented the ERC721 token standard interface with a small modification(using string instead of uint256 to store token ID)

+## TODO:
+1. Shift from web3.js to ethers.js
+2. Research paper